Updated: Jun 23

-The #1* and #3 versions posses a split base which was to be used in the war expedient (and for later models standard) solid sight bases - these were introduced mid-war as a manufacturing expedient and for the reduction of the complex clamping screw.
-These split blades have been termed as "universal" to all Lee Enfields in some circles as they can be squeezed into all (most) sight bases and clamp functionally retain themselves.
+The #1* and #3 versions posses a split base which was to be used in the war expedient (and for later models standard) solid sight bases - these were introduced mid-war to ease non critical to performance processes and for the elimination of the special clamping screw.
+These split blades have been termed as "universal" to all Lee Enfield formats in some circles as they can be squeezed into all (most) sight bases and clamp functionally retain themselves.
 I recommend #3 versions for use in No5 Jungle Carbines as the solid ones seem to be too loose in these..

 Here are some Fazakerley made and marked Front Sight Blades showing -0.030 through +0.090 sizes and a mix of Mk2 and Mk3 designs

 Sight Blades are marked for size per the No4 rifle datum (the same datum was used on the No1 SMLE blades and rifles also).
 Marked for factory of manufacture:

 B - BSA

 L over B - Long Branch

 S in Square - Stevens Mfg (Savage subcontract)